Snowflake-Labs/sfguide-ai-video-search-with-snowflake-and-twelveLabs/README.md

 * Cell 2: Import installed libraries

-* Cell 3: This is where we provide a list of publicly accessible URLs of videos.  *NOTE: In this guide, a sample video uploaded to AWS S3 has been provided.*
+* Cell 3: This is where we provide a list of publicly accessible URLs of videos.  *NOTE: In this guide, three sample videos have been provided.*

 * Cell 4: Create and register `create_video_embeddings` Snowpark Python User Defined Table Function (UDTF) for creating embeddings for the videos using Twelve Labs

 * Cell 5: Create a Snowpark DataFrame using the list of videos and for each video call `create_video_embeddings` UDTF to generate embeddings.
 Note that the parallel processing of each video is achieved by `.over(partition_by="url")`.
 Then, save those embeddings in a Snowflake table called `video_embeddings`

 * Cell 6: Download open source `whisper` model and define the following Python functions:
-    * download_video_from_s3
+    * download_video
     * extract_audio_from_video
     * transcribe_with_whisper
     * transcribe_video